 What's the Difference Between Ice Cream & Gelato

-I celebrated a big birthday at the beginning of the month and my wife invited some friends over including my neighbor who gave me a Cuisinart Commercial Quality Ice Cream & Gelato Maker (ICE-100) as a birthday present.
-This past weekend, my youngest daughter and I put the kit to use and made strawberry and chocolate macadamia nut gelato.
+I celebrated a big birthday at the beginning of the month.
+My wife invited some friends over, including my neighbor, who gave me a Cuisinart Commercial Quality Ice Cream & Gelato Maker (ICE-100) as a birthday present.
+This past weekend, my youngest daughter and I used the kit to make strawberry and chocolate macadamia nut gelato.
 To our delight, both gelati flavors turned out smooth and delicious.

-Aside from, “what’s your favorite ice cream flavor?” the first question everyone asks me is, “what is the difference between ice cream and gelato?”
+Aside from " What’s your favorite ice cream flavor?” the first question everyone asks me is, “What is the difference between ice cream and gelato?”
 If you don’t know the answer to this important life question, you are not alone.
-I decided to get to the bottom of this dilemma and here’s what I found.
+I decided to investigate this dilemma, and here’s what I found.

 The Similarities

-Ice cream and gelato are very similar in both taste and texture.
-A lot of people say that gelato is just a fancier a word for ice cream.
+Ice cream and gelato are very similar in taste and texture.
+Many people say that gelato is just a fancier word for ice cream.
 In a way, those people are right.
 Yet the two creamy treats do have important differences.
 Gelato and ice cream call for the same ingredients yet use different proportions in their recipes.
-Also, the way in which the components are combined differ slightly.
+Also, the way in which the components are combined differs slightly.

 The Differences